 In these stressful situations, it’s essential that policyholders remember that:

 - Their homeowners insurance policy is a contract.

 - They can sue their insurance company for breach of contract and insurance bad faith.

 - The insurance bad faith lawyers at Brown & Brown, LLP are here to aggressively defend their rights and help them secure the maximum possible compensation they deserve.

 If your insurance company has denied or undercut your homeowners insurance claim, take action by contacting Brown & Brown online or calling one of our two offices for a free consultation.
 Dial the 3s for service in the St. Louis area: 314-333-3333 or 573-333-3333.
-If you need help in Fairview Heights or elsewhere in Southern Illinois, call us at 618-888-8888.
+If you need help in Illinois or elsewhere in Southern Illinois, call us at 618-888-8888.